 Questions?
-Call 707 459-1315 (Pacific Time) or email contact-us@atrainceu.com
+Call 707 459-3475 (Pacific Time) or email (info@ATrainCeu.com).

 Course Summary

 This course is to provides direct-care staff with the skills, techniques, and strategies to care on a daily basis for clients who have Alzheimer's disease or a related dementia.
 It includes activities that allow participants to practice the skills and strategies they have learned.